okdolly-001/AggieTutor/README.md

 # Aggie Tutor iOS app
+### Matching students and tutors at UC Davis in real time
 *Are you confused in class?
 Pull out your phone and locate a verified tutor near you.
 View her qualifications, price and hours.
-We will match you in real time.
 Do you want to make quick money with flexible hours?
-Register an account,send us your transcript and name your lesson cost.
+Register an account,send us your transcript and name your lesson cost.*

 ### Student User Flow